mungitoperrito/python-projects/README.md

-# python-projects
+# Python projects, scripts, utilities

-This repo contains utitity scripts.
-It also has exercise code from learning sites.
+This repo contains various utility scripts.
+It also has some small projects, and exercise code from learning sites.

 Most of this code uses Python v3.
 Some of this code is older and uses Python v2.